real-logic/simple-binary-encoding/README.md

 [FAQ](https://github.com/real-logic/simple-binary-encoding/wiki/Frequently-Asked-Questions).
 Windows builds have been tested with Visual Studio Express 12.

-First build using gradle to generate the SBE jar.
+First build using Gradle to generate the SBE jar.

     $ ./gradlew